davepwsmith/gatsby-source-flickr/README.md

 Once the plugin is configured, two new queries are available in GraphQL: `allFlickrPhoto` and `flickrPhoto`.

+The nodes will have the following fields by default:

+id
+title
+description
+imageUrls - which contains an entry for each available size (e.g. \_1024px)

-Here’s an example query to load 10 images:
+Here’s an example query to load 10 images in several sizes:

 ```gql
 query PhotoQuery {